 Baked Potato | French Fry | Tater Tot

-The Goldilocks course: not too short, not too long--juuust right for those seeking the jaw-dropping views and remote experience of the Baked Potato, without the full commitment.
-With a Festival Meadows start and finish, you’ll still earn the bragging rights of the burly Trail Creek Summit climb and cover much of the same terrain (yep, washboards and headwinds too) as your Baked Potato brothers & sisters, but watch for a course split and signage around mile 37 and be sure NOT to turn with those Baked Potato riders.
+The Goldilocks course: not too short, not too long, but juuust right for those seeking the jaw-dropping views and remote experience of the Baked Potato, without the full commitment.
+With a Festival Meadows start and finish, you’ll still earn the bragging rights of the burly Trail Creek Summit climb and cover much of the same terrain (yep, washboards and headwinds too) as your Baked Potato brothers and sisters, but watch for a course split and signage around mile 37 and be sure NOT to turn with those Baked Potato riders.

 Not quite ready to bite off the full Baked Potato?
 Satisfy your appetite with a side of Tater Tots instead.
 Coming in at just under 20 miles, the Tater Tot features the same professional experience as the Baked Potato and French Fry routes in a snack-sized format.
 Tater Tot riders will enjoy a 50/50 mix of terrain, sandwiching the nice, swoopy gravel and gentle climbs of the classic Corral Creek trail between a smooth pavement start and finish, the perfect intro to gravel riding.